 The Power of an Event-Based Model

 With GA4, the process is streamlined.
-Any event can be flagged as a conversion with a single toggle switch.
+Any event can be flagged as a key event with a single toggle switch.
 This flexibility lets you track what actually matters to your business, without being boxed in by the four rigid goal types of the past.

 This modern approach gives you the granular data needed to optimize your entire funnel and create better user experiences.
 You're no longer just tracking the finish line; you're tracking every step of the race.